fredre/iUpdate/README.md

 The current stable version is 12.02.0

 We provide binaries for direct download.

-You can also run the latest version from source
+You can also run the latest version from source (Branch master) or run Version 12.02.0 from source (Branch 12.2FixOnly)

 	Microsoft
-		Windows XP (Will only be supported until version 13.01).
+		Windows XP - Not supported anymore
-		Windows 7.
+		Windows 7 -

 	Linux
 		Tested on Ubuntu 10.04.